Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 medium and large motors connect to motor ports A and B respectively.
 All connections use standard LEGO Mindstorms cables with no external wiring.
 ![Wiring diagram](schemes/wiring_diagram_QV.jpeg)

 ### Sensor selection & placement

-For our sensor setup, we decided to use three ultrasonic sensors — one on the left side, one on the right side, and one at the front of the robot.
+For our sensor setup, we decided to use three ultrasonic sensors: one on the left side, one on the right side, and one at the front of the robot.
 Since we do not have a camera, these sensors are responsible for all of our robot's awareness of its surroundings.